 I asked about the current balance in the emergency repair fund ($2.04M) and the capital fund (under $2M).
 I asked what’s the point fixing the pipe for such a high amount when it will, eventually, get cut off.
 Originally, I thought the goal was to separate the heating systems of the two buildings in order to save money lost by transferring the heat.
 I was explained it will always remain functional; it’s separated to the point that the heating system in the HS is auxiliary only.

 At the “meeting in public” on 12/8/15, many awards in various athletic disciplines were given.
 Group after group of students was called into the library for the ceremony and picture taking with the board members and staff.
-In my opinion, if a ceremony involves so many people, meeting in the auditorium would be more honorable choice.
+In my opinion, if a ceremony involves so many people, meeting in the auditorium would be a more honorable choice.

 SEPTA parent academy with D. Ripple and the #gomules theme parent academy were reminded.
 GoMath parent academy will be determined.
-Mr. Tulley, board president, reported update on the heating system repair.
+Mr. Tulley, board president, reported an update on the heating system repair.

 A resident complained about flooded baseball fields at the HS after each rain, causing many game cancellations.
-Mr. Tulley, explained that only a drainage system and an artificial turf would solve the problem.
-The resident insisted on getting more help from ground maintenance crew.
+Mr. Tulley explained that only a drainage system and an artificial turf would solve the problem.
+The resident insisted on getting more help from the ground maintenance crew.
 Mr. Tulley replied that coaches need help more.

 I asked if Malverne district includes the Regents Algebra test results in the final GPA.
-It does and it counts 10%.
-Since last spring, there has been a confusion, as to what Algebra test to take.
+It does, and it counts 10%.
+Since last spring, there has been confusion, as to what Algebra test to take.
 Students who perform worse at the new, CC-aligned, Regents Algebra are disadvantaged at the college application process over the students who take the old test.
 Some districts leave the results standalone, as they don’t want to bring the student’s GPA down.

 The CC Algebra 2 curriculum caused even bigger confusion.
 It reduced trigonometry to about 15 hours of coursework.
 Some districts refused to transition and continue with their regular Algebra/Trigonometry curriculum.
 One must feel sorry for the kids who go through the corporate reform right now.
 But feeling sorry doesn’t help them.